gmdevgithub/TeamBiggieCheese/README.md

 # TeamBiggieCheese

+- How to write in markdown ( this document was written in markdown ): [MD](https://www.markdownguide.org/basic-syntax/)

 # How to get started on the code:
 - Setup
   - First create a folder on your desktop